 I think for the casual rider, this could be a really good unit.
-It is affordable and is something you could get on and use it to ramp up your heart rate without 2-3 times a week and it will last just fine.
+It is affordable and is something you could get on and use to ramp up your heart rate 2-3 times a week and it will last just fine.

 However, I have used magnetic resistance units similar to this one, and, in my experience, they don’t give enough resistance for an athletic rider.
 In addition, these are the models that have burned out on me and ended up smelling funny by the end of a workout.